akshayindraganti/akshayindraganti/README.md

 <h3 align="center">
   I am AkshayIndraganti a self-taught developer who learned Frontend and Backend technologies Such as MongoDB, Express, React, and Nodejs(MERN).
-And constantly knowing new things in the software world and improving my skills with high productivity and enthusiasm.
+And constantly learning new things in the software world and improving my skills with high productivity and enthusiasm.
 Helping new developers to start their journey in the Fullstack development Roadmap.
 </h3>